Capacidad predictiva de la estabilidad primaria de implantes dentales mediante estudio radiológico

 1. Enrique Echevarría Orella Presidente/a

-2. Vicente Rodríguez Pérez Secretario/a
+2. Vicente Rodríguez Pérez Secretario

 3. Luis Carlos Abecia Inchaurregui Vocal